Gurureddy22/Gurureddy22/README.md

 ## 📫 Let's Connect

-I’m open to internships, freelance projects, and full-time opportunities in Frontend or MERN Stack Development.
+I’m open to internships and full-time opportunities in Frontend Development.

 📧 Email: mgurukalyan64@gmail.com
 💼 LinkedIn: https://www.linkedin.com/in/m-guru-kalyan-reddy-36a9442b0